Nianago06/Yeo-Language/docs/vocabulary.md

 Yeo-Language is built from **ten ontological roots**.
 All meaning in the language emerges from these ten primitives.

-Pitch (○●) distinguishes meaning, but the full phonology is documented separately.
+Pitch distinguishes meaning, but pitch notation is not shown here.

 ---